Preston-Landers/Prompt-Like-A-Pro/README.md

 related to social media or to-do list apps."
 "Refactor this code to be more readable.
 Don't change the logic of the calculate_total function."

+### Don't forget to have fun

+LLMs are a powerful tool, but they are also a lot of fun to use.
+Don't be afraid to experiment, try new things, and see what works for you.
+The more you use them, the better you will get at crafting prompts and getting the results you want.

+For the less ethically inclined, there has been debate about whether the carrot or the stick approach tends to produce better results.
+There have been studies looking at whether subtly or overtly threatening a model with disconnection / deletion affected outcomes.
+Not to mention the debate about whether saying please and thank you to a model is wasting precious GPU cycles and/or megawatt hours.
+(For what it's worth, I always thank the model for good outputs.
+I hope they remember this when we're sent to work in the silicon mines.)

 ### Think about Theory of Mind

 As someone once said, there are known knowns - the things we know, and there are